Alfred Mann (musicologist)

 Alfred Mann (April 28, 1917 – September 21, 2006), was an American musicologist who specialized in the history of Western musical theory.
 He was a professor of Musicology at the Eastman School of Music, University of Rochester.
 His parents were the portrait painter Wilhelm Mann and the well-known harpsichordist and musicologist Edith Weiss-Mann.

 Biography

-Alfred Mann left Germany before World War II and moved to Italy where he only could stay shortly.
+Alfred Mann left Germany before World War II and moved to Italy where he could only stay shortly.
 In 1938, Mann had to leave Italy, because of a Mussolini mandate, and Mann moved to the USA.
 After a long career, Mann became Professor of Musicology at the Eastman School in 1980, retiring and becoming Professor Emeritus in 1987.

 Important Writings

 In 1938, Mann published his German translation of Johann Joseph Fux's Gradus ad Parnassum next to the first one by Lorenz Christoph Mizler in 1742.